tomcruz17/DevOps-Interview-Questions/README.md

    * As DEV owner, kickstarted most services including code and pipeline
    * Implemented several monitoring tools such as Kibana Alerts, Slack-Jenkins build integrations.
    * Supported PERF testing, all the while creating monitoring dashboards and adjusting scaling parameters.
+* What is IAC?
+   * Represent your infrastructure as code.
+   * Allows provisioning of your infra in just a few commands
+   * Allows raipid but safe update of infra.

 #### Network Questions